 “Tell me about a time you experienced conflict in your last job—how did you handle it?”

 Before adding a new individual to the team, the interviewer should find out how they manage clashes of interest at work.
 This question measures the candidate’s people skills and how likely they are to negatively interact with those within the group during disagreements.

 Work conflict itself isn’t necessarily a bad thing, although the way in which people manage it can be.
 “Conflict is neither good nor bad; it can be handled functionally or dysfunctionally,” says author Phil La Duke in an article for Entrepreneur.
 Most important is how the person handles conflict.

 As they tell their story, look for signs of pointing fingers and contempt for others involved.
 How did the person reach a resolution?
 Were they the first to extend an olive branch, or did they wait for an apology?
 Listen intently to find out if they take a mature approach when conflict arises.
 Discovering someone’s position on conflict management helps decrease drama and office politics—two factors that negatively impact team culture and a company’s work environment.

 Those with a high level of emotional intelligence know how to answer this question.
 Self-awareness and self-regulation are indicators of a high emotional quotient (EQ).
 If someone can’t tell you what drives them toward achievement, it is likely they lack the important qualities needed for staying personally and professionally motivated.
 Candidates who can articulate how they stay motivated have done the work of self-analyzation and know what activates and equips them for optimal performance.

-Insight into the ways in which a person stays motivated and responds to certain incentives can guide decision-makers in putting together a thoughtful, personalized, competitive job offer.
+Insight into the ways in which the right employee stays motivated and responds to certain incentives can guide decision-makers in putting together a thoughtful, personalized, competitive job offer.
 Furthermore, it is helpful information to have on file if they are hired.